krobbi/clac/README.md

 expression does not return a value, then the block will not return a value.

 ### Scopes
-Each block creates a new scope.
-Variables declared inside a block cannot be used after the block:
+Beginning a block creates a new innermost scope.
+Variables defined inside a block cannot be used after the block:
 ```
 clac> global = 5, global, {local = 2 * global, local}, local
 5